kizitonwose/CountryPickerView/README.md

   ```swift
     func sectionTitleForPreferredCountries(in countryPickerView: CountryPickerView) -> String?
   ```
-  Note that you have to return a non-empty array of countries as well as the section title if you wish to show preferred countries on the list.
+  **Note:** You have to return a non-empty array of countries as well as the section title if you wish to show preferred countries on the list.
 Returning only the array will not work, the section title is required.

 - Show **ONLY** the preferred countries section on the list.
   ```swift